 Zorin, A. V.; Zaynashev, A. T.; Chanysheva, A. R.; Zorin, V. V. Reaction of α-carbanions of lithium acylates with 1,2-dibromoethane.
 Russ.
 J. Gen. Chem.
 2015, 85 (6), 1382-1385.

 Wu, H.; Yang, Y.; Sun, S.; Zhang, J.; Deng, L.; Zhang, S.; Jia, T.; Wang, Z.; Sun, Z. Concerted elimination of Br2+ resulting from the Coulomb explosion of 1,2-dibromoethane in an intense femtosecond laser field.
 Chem.
 Phys.
 Lett.
 2014, 607, 70-74.

 Toxic if swallowed.
 Toxic in contact with skin.
-Toxic if inhaled.
 Causes skin irritation.
 Causes serious eye irritation.
+May cause respiratory irritation.
 May cause cancer.
-May cause respiratory irritation.